 - Follow the patient's response to a particular targeted therapy

-If a liquid biopsy test is negative, a tissue biopsy may be recommended.
-It is important to know that not all cancer cells shed DNA so not all patients can be successfully tested via liquid biopsy.
+If a liquid biopsy test is negative, results from the tissue biopsy are used to make treatment decisions at diagnosis.
+If a liquid biopsy is negative and the cancer spreads or comes back, a tissue biopsy may be recommended.
+It is important to note that not all cancer cells shed DNA, so not all patients can be successfully tested via liquid biopsy.

 What information is included in a biomarker testing report?